aromegar/Diamond_pricing/README.md

  - A slide with the bulletpoints of this project

  - 3 Jupyter Notebooks, for cleaning the data and training the model with Train, and launching a prediction with Test.

+ - A "Bonus" dataset with lateral thinking for trying different approaches.

  - A "DATA" folder with Train and Test datasets from kaggle.

   - A "src" folder with source code for cleaning dataframes, etc.